 \subsection{For neutron stars}

-By Solving the modified Tolman-Oppenheimer-Volkoff equation, one can simulate compact objects in Entangled Relativity.
-Because it has been shown that near compact object Entangled Relativity predicts possible deviation with respect to General Relativity \citep{chehab:2025cq, arruga:2021pr} we decided to model neutron stars.
-We used a simple polytropic equation of state (as the goal is just to obtain the broad behaviour of $\gammae$ and $\deltae$, exactly as explained for the Brans-Dicke case) given by
+By solving the modified Tolman-Oppenheimer-Volkoff equation, one can simulate compact objects in Entangled Relativity.
+Because it has been shown that Entangled Relativity may predict deviations near compact objects with respect to General Relativity \citep{chehab:2025cq, arruga:2021pr}, we decided to model neutron stars.
+We used a simple polytropic equation of state (as the goal is to capture the broad behavior of $\gammae$ and $\deltae$, exactly as explained for the Brans-Dicke case) given by

 \be P=K \rho^{\Gamma}, \ee with $P$ the pressure, $\Gamma$ the adiabatic index given by $\Gamma = 5/3$ and a constant $K = 1.475 \times 10^{-3}$ (fm$^3$/MeV)$^{2/3}$ \citep{arbanil:2013pr,arruga:2021pr}.
 We conducted the simulation between 100 and 2000 MeV/fm$^3$ but we only kept the simulations that are such that the speed of sound inside the neutron star is less than the conservative limit considered of $c/\sqrt{3}$ \citep{bedaque:2015pr}.
 This one corresponds to a central density of 1578 MeV/fm$^3$ for the considered equation of state.